AET’s new shuttle tanker ready to work for Petrobras

 Capt.
 Rajalingam Subramaniam, AET President & CEO and MISC Group COO, remarked: “Today’s naming of Eagle Crato marks another significant milestone in our growing partnership with Petrobras.
 This memorable event reinforces AET’s commitment to eco-efficient and high-quality operations in Brazil.
 Thank you to Petrobras, Samsung Heavy Industries, ABS and colleagues from Eaglestar, and AET team members for ensuring the safe and timely construction as well as delivery of our latest vessel.”

-The company explained that this “eco-efficient and highly specialized” DP2 shuttle tanker was unveiled at a naming ceremony held at the Samsung Heavy Industries (SHI) Shipyard in Geoje, South Korea.
+The company explained that the “eco-efficient and highly specialized” DP2 shuttle tanker was unveiled at a naming ceremony held at the Samsung Heavy Industries (SHI) Shipyard in Geoje, South Korea.
 The vessel was expected to be delivered to AET on 29 July 2022.